 Hate crime can be reported via the non-emergency number 101.
 In an emergency, where there is an immediate threat to life or property, always dial 999.

-If you do not feel comfortable talking directly to the police, you can report the incident online.
+If you do not feel comfortable talking directly to the police, you can report it online.
+You can remain anonymous if you wish.

 *You will be redirected to the Report-it website.

-Alternatively, you can come into the the main Council Offices in Welwyn Garden City to make a report in person,
+Alternatively, you can come into the the Council Offices in Welwyn Garden City to make a report in person.

 Dealing with hate crime

-For details about how we deal with reported Hate Crime and Hate Incidents please read our.
+For details about how we deal with reported Hate Crime and Hate Incidents please read our Hate Crime Reporting Procedure.